FihlaTV/g3m-rumsey/README.md

  + [Demo Project](https://github.com/glob3mobile/g3m/tree/purgatory/Android/G3MAndroidDemo)
  + [Issue list](https://github.com/glob3mobile/g3m/issues)

-The architechture is quite simple, there is a main applications that launch the different maps using buttons.
+The architecture is quite simple, there is a main applications that launch the different maps using buttons.
 The lifecycle is managed killing the activity when the back button is clicked.
 We use as data source the tiles served by "The David Rumsey Map Collection", this tiles has been builded in mercator, and maps are georeferenced.

-We are a using a customized layer extending the SDK's WMSTemplateLayer for reach to this tiles.
+We are a using a customized layer extending the SDK's WMSTemplateLayer for reach this tiles.

 [GeoGarajeLayer.java](https://github.com/glob3mobile/g3m-rumsey/blob/master/src/com/glob3mobile/rumseyhistoricalmapcollectionapp/GeoGarageLayer.java)